wikid24/ffxiv_mmd_tools_helper/README.md

 6) Use FFXIV MMD Helper tool to add Center/Root/Goove/Waist Bones
 7) USE FFXIV MMD Helper tool to add shape keys
 8) USE FFXIV MMD Helper tool to add IK legs bones
 9) Move the bone constraints from KNEE L/R to j_asi_l_c and j_asi_r_c respectively.
-Set 'Chain' property from 2 to 3.
+Set 'Chain Length' property from 2 to 3.
 Should fix the legs orientation
 10) Import VMD file to check if motion is working
 11) Profit!
 12) USE MMD Tool to 'Convert' to a MMD Armature